 - working with a wide range of partners to influence national mental health policy

-- supporting and influencing health and social care providers to improve the quality and availability of services
+- supporting and influencing health, public health and social care providers to improve the quality and availability of services

 - working with NHS London and boroughs to support young people at risk of mental health problems